Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-At Children’s Hospital of Pittsburgh of UPMC, we believe parents and guardians can contribute to the success of this test and invite you to participate.
+At UPMC Children’s Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this test and invite you to participate.
 Please read the following information to learn about the procedure and how you can help.

 In a bronchoscopy (bron-KOS-ka-pee), a long flexible tube with a tiny camera, called a bronchoscope (BRONK-a-scope), is passed through the nose or mouth into the lungs.
 The doctor can see what the vocal cords, trachea (TRAKE-ee-uh) and the airways in the lungs look like.